dhis2/dhis2-docs-implementation/content/implementation/server-hosting.md

 ### Most basic DHIS2 installation

-DHIS2 is a database driven java web application which can be setup to run very simply, using just a java servlet engine such as tomcat or jetty and a postgresql database server.
+DHIS2 is a database backed java web application which can be setup to run very simply, using just a java servlet engine such as tomcat or jetty and a postgresql database server.
 A person with reasonable technical ability can read the DHIS2 reference guide and setup the two packages and the database connection between them relatively simply on a laptop machine.
 This type of setup is quite common for developers or people who just want to try DHIS2 out locally and see what it looks like.
 The DHIS2 web application file (the WAR file) is downloaded from the https://dhis2.org/downloads page, the database connection is configured in dhis.conf and the DHIS2 application is accessed via a web browser connecting to the running tomcat server.

 ![Simple architecture](resources/images/simple_architecture.png "Simple architecture")